 1. Black Swan (2010)

-Darren Aronofsky’s psychological thriller or body-horror is centered on a shy, vulnerable prima ballerina Nina Sayers.
+Aronofsky’s psychological thriller/body-horror is centered on a shy, vulnerable prima ballerina Nina Sayers.
 She gets a chance to play the role of a lifetime.
 But to do so, the sexually and mentally naive Nina has to delve into her own dark side.
 This may not be the most realistic portrayal of challenges in a ballet company.
 However, Aronofsky’s treatment examines the relationship between passion, emotion and rigorously perfected technique.
-It’s also fleshed out with metaphors of female sexuality.
+He fleshes it out with metaphors of female sexuality.

-Natalie Portman’s Oscar-winning portrayal of Nina intimately recounts the character’s deep psychological dissolution.
-Portman not only easily passes off as a professional dancer, but also stands out in exhibiting a convincing mix of innocence and malevolence.
-The actress was not often known for entirely losing herself into the characters she plays.
-But here she hurls herself into the role with reckless conviction, making Nina both the victim and predator in her obsessed pursuit.
+Portman’s Oscar-winning portrayal of Nina intimately recounts the character’s deep psychological dissolution.
+She not only easily passes off as a professional dancer, but is a convincing blend of innocence and malice.
+Before Black Swan, the actress wasn’t particularly known to immerse herself into the characters she played.
+Here, she zealously embraces the part, making Nina both the victim and predator in her obsessed pursuit.

 Portman’s upcoming projects include Todd Haynes’ May December.
 This is her first collaboration with the acclaimed director of Safe and Carol.
 The actress is also playing a key role in a mini TV series, titled Lady in the Lake.
 The series is based on Laura Lippman’s mystery novel of the same name.
 And finally, Natalie Portman is producing and voicing a role in the wild and cheeky animated feature Foxy Trotter.

 An ardent cinephile, who truly believes in the transformative power and shared-dream experience of cinema.
 He blogs at ‘Passion for Movies.’